-"Health care professional" means a person who, by education, training, certification, or licensure, is qualified to provide and is engaged in providing health care to patients.
+"Health care professional" means a person who, by certification, registration, or licensure, is qualified to provide and is engaged in providing health care to patients.
 "Health care professional" does not include clerical or administrative staff.
-A health care professional shall be licensed, registered, certified, or otherwise credentialed in a manner that permits verification of the health care professional's credentials.
+A health care professional shall be credentialed in a manner that permits verification and regulation of the health care professional's credentials.